 - Students cannot work in excessive noise, heat or cold

 - Students cannot work in confined spaces: mines, chimneys, storage tanks, tunnels, basements etc.

 - STUDENTS CANNOT DRIVE TRACTORS, QUAD BIKES OR EARTH MOVING MACHINES ETC.

 WHERE TO LOOK FOR HELP

 For ideas on where to look for a placement, students will have access to a website listing hundreds of placements in Cornwall which have been used previously.
 This list does not mean that an employer will take them, it is simply a list of where students have been before.
-This database of placements can be found by visiting the County website and using their unique pin number, students can log onto the Veryan work experience database http://cornwall.learnaboutwork.net/log-in-school.asp
+This database of placements can be found by visiting the County website and using their unique PIN number, students can log onto the Veryan Work Experience database https://cornwall.learnaboutwork.net/log-in-student.asp

-Students will have been given a unique PIN number but if they do not have this, they can contact me in the Careers Hub.
+Students will be given a PIN number but if they do not have this, they can contact myself or their tutor.

 Students are encouraged to apply for their own placements rather than relying on parents as this prepares them for applying for a job once they leave school.
 However, if they are struggling to find a placement on their own, help is at hand from their tutors or myself.

 WHAT TO DO ONCE A STUDENT HAS FOUND A PLACEMENT

 Once a student has secured a placement, they need to COMPLETE the approval and consent form fully (please ensure the form is signed on the back page by parents and students).
 It then needs to be returned to me, I will then enter all the information onto County’s database.